STOP TAKING SIDES WITH SATAN

 “Why do you pass judgment on your brother?
 Or you, why do you despise your brother?
 For we shall all stand before the judgment seat of God.”
 (Romans 14:10 RSV)

 When the Philistines gathered all their armies together at Aphek to fight against the Israelites, David and his men decided to join forces with them against their brethren.
 However, the lords of the Philistines rejected the support of David and his men (1 Sam.
 29:1-7).

-But, before David and his men got back to their settlement in Ziklag, the Amalekites had invaded the city, burned it with fire, and had taken captive all their families left behind while they went to ally themselves with the Philistines against their brethren, the children of Israel.
+But before David and his men got back to their settlement in Ziklag, from where they went to ally themselves with the Philistines against their brethren, the Amalekites had invaded the city, burned it with fire, and had taken captive all their families left behind in Ziklag.

 1 Now it happened, when David and his men came to Ziklag, on the third day, that the Amalekites had invaded the South and Ziklag, attacked Ziklag and burned it with fire,